CST BLOG: Lab Expectations

 Validate Specificity to Avoid Misleading IF Results

 The α-Synuclein protein is highly expressed in the brain and its dysfunction plays a role in neurodegenerative diseases, such as Parkinson’s disease.
-In healthy tissue, α-Synuclein is expected to be localized to presynaptic terminals where it associates with synaptic vesicles.
+In healthy tissue, α-Synuclein is expected to localize to presynaptic terminals, where it associates with synaptic vesicles.

 CST scientists compared α-Synuclein (D37A6) XP® Rabbit mAb #4179 side-by-side with another company’s α-Synuclein antibody, using each at the manufacturer’s recommended dilution.
-Both antibodies performed as expected in WB.
-In IF, punctate staining consistent with presynaptic localization of α-Synuclein was observed in midbrain sections for #4179, while the other company’s antibody showed a less punctate pattern, but critically misreported localization in nuclei or soma (arrows).IF_Brochure_pt1_validation_image_rpl_1200x600.jpg
+Both antibodies performed as expected in WB (Figure 1, left).
+In IF (Figure 1, right), punctate staining consistent with presynaptic localization of α-Synuclein was observed in midbrain sections for #4179, while the other company’s antibody showed a less punctate pattern and, critically, it misreported localization in nuclei or soma (Figure 1, bottom right arrows).

+Figure 1.
 A “clean” WB is not sufficient to ensure performance and reliability of an antibody in IF analysis.
-WB analysis of extracts from mouse and rat brain using α-Synuclein (D37A6) XP® Rabbit mAb #4179 or the other company’s antibody to α-Synuclein (left).
-Confocal IF analysis (right) of [mouse] lower midbrain and hippocampus sections using #4179 (upper row) or the other company’s antibody (lower row).
-Neuronal soma/ nuclei that are mis-labeled for α-Synuclein with the other company’s antibody are noted with white arrows.
+Left: WB analysis of extracts from mouse and rat brain using α-Synuclein (D37A6) XP® Rabbit mAb #4179 or the other company’s antibody to α-Synuclein .
+Right: Confocal IF analysis (of mouse lower midbrain and hippocampus sections using #4179 (top row) or the other company’s antibody (bottom row).
+Neuronal soma/ nuclei that are mislabeled for α-Synuclein with the other company’s antibody are noted with white arrows.

 This experiment illustrates the importance of application-specific validation.

-Check back in the coming weeks, we'll have posts discussing the design of controls for IF, considerations for fixation and permeabilization, and antibody incubation conditions.
-You can also follow the link below to download the Guide to Successful Immunofluorescence, a handy resource packed with tips and the 9-step Protocol for a successful immunofluorescence experiment.
+You can also follow the link below to download the Guide to Successful Immunofluorescence, a resource packed with tips and the 9-step Protocol for a successful immunofluorescence experiment.

 Download the Guide